SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 .. note:: You have to be able to "Edit Settings".

 1. Go to the tab "Settings"
-2. Navigate to CMDB and click on the plus button at the buttom
+2. Navigate to CMDB and click on the plus button at the bottom

 .. image:: _static/Tutorial_FirstCMDBClass_1.png